zackary3422/CS-Notes/Computer Science/Programming Fundamentals/Type Casting.md

 - Understand the potential risks and limitations of type casting before applying it in your code.

-## Advanced Type Casting in Java

-Building upon the fundamental concepts of type casting, let's delve deeper into its advanced applications in Java.

 **Narrowing vs. Widening Conversions:**

 2. **Widening Conversion:** This occurs when converting a variable from a smaller data type to a larger one.
 It happens implicitly without any risk of data loss.
 For example, converting an `int` to a `long` is a widening conversion.